Italians of Croatia: Italian community in Croatia today

 Towns and municipalities with over 5% of population of Italians:

 Italians in Croatia are represented by one member of parliament since 1992, by elections in special electoral unit for minorities.

 Incumbent Furio Radin is the only representative of Italians since introductions of the Electoral law in 1992.
 Before 2020 elections he announced he will run for the one last time.

 Croatisation

 The Italian-Croatians have experienced a process of croatisation over the past two centuries.
-This process was "overwhelming" especially in Dalmatia, where in 1803 were present 92,500 Dalmatian Italians, equal to 33% of the total population of Dalmatia, reduced in 1910 to 18,028 (2.8%).
-In 2001 about 500 were counted, concentrated mainly in Zadar.
+In 2001 about 500 Dalmatian Italians were counted in Dalmatia.
+In particular, according to the official Croatian census of 2011, there are 83 Dalmatian Italians in Split (equal to 0.05% of the total population), 16 in Šibenik (0.03%) and 27 in Dubrovnik (0.06%).
+According to the official Croatian census of 2021, there are 63 Dalmatian Italians in Zadar (equal to 0.09% of the total population).

+After World War I the Kingdom of Yugoslavia attempted a policy of forced Croatisation against the Italian minority in Dalmatia.

+The majority of the Italian Dalmatian minority decided to transfer in the Kingdom of Italy.
 The Italian-Croatians practically disappeared from the islands of central and southern Dalmatia during the rule of Titus, while at the time of the Risorgimento the Italians were still numerous in Lissa and other Dalmatian islands.